Mezmerize: Reception

 Mezmerize was acclaimed by critics, scoring 85 out of 100 on Metacritic based on 19 reviews, indicating "universal acclaim".
-The album debuted at number one in at least 12 countries, including the US Billboard 200, with 453,000 copies, and has since been certified double platinum by the RIAA.
+It has also gained a user score of 8.5 on the platform.
+The album debuted at number one in at least 12 countries, including the US Billboard 200 on the chart dating June 4, 2005, with 453,000 copies, and has since been certified double platinum by the RIAA.
 The hit single "B.Y.O.B." won a Grammy Award in 2006 for Best Hard Rock Performance.